VOE (Verification Of Enrollment):

 What about summer?
 Don’t worry.
 As long as you get your VOE signed within the last five days of the school year, it will stay valid all summer long until school starts again in the fall.

 VOE's are processed in the 1100's Office with Ms. Jacoby.
-You can request in person or via this online request form.
+You can request on this online request form.
 Remember when requesting the VOE it may take 24 to 48 hours to process.
 You’ll need this form when applying for your permit.
 IF you owe hours, all hours must be cleared prior to requesting the VOE.
 You can pick up your VOE in the 1100's office.

 THE STUDENT SHOULD BE CONSIDERED ELIGIBLE FOR THE VOE FORM WHEN: (both are met)